-This BLOG On FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers Was UPDATED On July 7, 2017
+This BLOG On FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers Was UPDATED And PUBLISHED On July 29th, 2020

-The FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers is different from the standard FHA 203(k) loan .
-FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers is designed for minor rehabs for new home purchase.
+The FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers is different from the standard FHA 203(k) loan.
+FHA 203k Loans For Buyers Of Fixer Uppers is designed for minor rehabs for a new home purchase.
 The maximum rehab loan is $35,000.

-- FHA 203k Streamline Rehab Loans For Buyers Of Fixer Uppers limits the rehab budget to $35,000.
+- FHA 203k Streamline Loans For Buyers Of Fixer Uppers limits the rehab budget to $35,000

-- Do not confuse the FHA 203k Streamline Rehab Loans with the standard full 203k.
+- Do not confuse the FHA 203k Streamline Loans with the standard full 203k

 Loan Limit On FHA 203k Streamline Rehab Loans